jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: But I mean, if you have all that milk, and then you have that colostrum too [unintelligible] right?

-A: Yeah, it's colostrum instead of milk at night.
+A: Yeah, you can use colostrum instead of milk at night.

 Q: Do you have a milk with your meat?
 Chicken or fish?